Adèle Thorens Goumaz

-Adèle Thorens Goumaz (born on 15 December 1971 in Solothurn) is a Swiss politician.
+Adèle Thorens Goumaz (born 15 December 1971 in Solothurn) is a Swiss politician.
 She has been a member of the Council of States since December 2019.
 Previously, she served in the National Council of Switzerland from the Canton of Vaud from 2007 to 2019.
 She was elected as the co-president of the Green Party of Switzerland with Regula Rytz in 2012 and announced that she would not run for re-election in 2016, leaving the post solely in Rytz's hands.